Proxy requests to Experiment with AWS Cloudfront

 api.lab.amplitude.comfor the US data center orapi.lab.eu.amplitude.comfor the EU data center. - In the Default cache behavior section, select

 CachingDisabledcache policy, theAllViewExceptHostHeaderorigin request policy, and theCORS-with-preflight-and-SecurityHeadersPolicyresponse headers policy.
-The above selections require that you choose Cache policy and origin request policy (recommended) rather than Legacy cache settings. - In the Web Application Firewall (WAF) section, select Do not enable security protections.
+These selections require that you choose Cache policy and origin request policy (recommended) rather than Legacy cache settings. - In the Web Application Firewall (WAF) section, select Do not enable security protections.

-Test the new distribution with curl request.
-To find the distribution domain name, select the new distribution from the list in CloudFront, copy the subdomain, and replace the SUBDOMAIN in the following curl.
-Then replace APIKEY with your deployment or project API key to authorize the request.
+Test the new distribution with a curl request.
+To find the distribution domain name, select the new distribution from the list in CloudFront and copy the subdomain.
+Replace SUBDOMAIN in the following command with that subdomain.
+Replace APIKEY with your deployment or project API key to authorize the request.

 Successful requests return a 200 response.